rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 })
 ```

 This article is not a tutorial on how to use Kotest.
 However, we can notice that tests are not methods of the class, as in JUnit5.
 Tests are created lambda given to the `ShouldSpec` class, one of the available contexts.
-If you extend the `ShouldSpec` class, you can access the `context` and `should` methods, which are declared functions in the `ShouldSpecRootScope`.
+If you extend the `ShouldSpec` class, you can access the `context` and `should` methods, declared functions in the `ShouldSpecRootScope`.
 The lambda you give to the `ShouldSpec` constructor is defined with the `ShouldSpecRootScope` context.
 As you might notice, we didn't use the `runTest` or `runBlocking` functions since the `should` method accepts a suspending function itself.

 In this test, we used the approach of converting the `Raise<E>.() -> A` context into an `Either<E, A>`, and then we took advantage of the `shouldBeRight` assertions given by the `kotest-assertions-arrow` library.